TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 When we are inside a MSSQL server, we can try to activate the `xp_cmdshell`.

-A function that allow us to run commands into the system.
+A function that allows us to run commands on the system.

 However, in this case, we don't have the necessary permissions: